To receive financial aid through most of the student financial assistance programs at Copiah-Lincoln Community College, you must:

 Policy for Withdrawals and for the Return of Title IV Funds (Pell Grant, FSEOG, Direct Loans):

 A Title IV federal aid recipient who withdraws, officially or unofficially, from all classes on or before the 60% point of the academic term (10th week of school) will be subject to repayment based upon the federal "Return of Title IV Funds" calculation.
 Federal regulations require that a percentage of the funds disbursed be returned.
+This percent is calculated by dividing the number of days in the term (excluding breaks of five days or longer) into the number of days completed prior to the withdrawal (excluding breaks of five days or longer).
 Students "earn" federal aid funds in direct proportion to the length of time they remain enrolled.
 A student who remains enrolled past the 60% point of the academic term has earned 100% of the Title IV federal aid for the enrollment period.
+The date of withdrawal will be the last date the student attended class.
 Pell grant awards are processed based on the student's enrollment status after the add/drop date is past for the semester.